 1. Proposed Action -In general, land uses outside of the proposed conservation easement area would not be affected.
-Lands adjacent to the project area are comprised primarily of other private lands, as well as large pieces of BLM, and small areas of state trust lands.
-Under the Proposed Action no direct effects to management of neighboring lands within, or in the nearby vicinity of the project area, would occur in association with authorizing the grant funds for the purchase of the 7,697-acre conservation easement on private land.
+Lands adjacent to the project area are comprised primarily of other private lands, as well as state trust lands and lands managed by the BLM.
+Under the Proposed Action no direct effects to management of neighboring lands within, or in the nearby vicinity of the project area, would occur in association with authorizing the grant funds for the purchase of the 2,011-acre conservation easement on private land.